Siggg/TerraCommuni/content/post/howto.en.md

 -   finally, the organizer will say when the ceremony is over.

 The whole group should be set up in the ceremony area, close to the large vertical object, but without hiding its shadow on the ground (cf. criterion 18, the shadow on the ground of a vertical object, criterion 19, an azimuth that can be located by satellite).
-Ideally, the shadow should be in front of the group.
+Ideally, the shadow should be in front of the group so that we can clearly see its direction on the ground.

 ### Filming the shadow on the ground and the entire group answering